subhs04/rewards-grogram/readme.md

 - Retrieve **monthly reward points** for a customer
 - Input validation and custom exception handling
 - Sample transaction data loaded via `import.sql`
+- Flow : Sample data loaded during application start up .
+  Sample data consists of 5 customers transaction over a period of three months .
+  Rest Api's to fetch rewards point earned by a customer per month and in total

 ---